 But as for me, I refuse to call a cancer a gift.
 It’s not.

-During a recent visit to a friend’s home, I was shown a newspaper article featuring a woman who had “come through” her cancer journey and was calling her whole ordeal a gift.
-Regrettably, I copped out a bit and simply smiled, nodded, read the article and said something like, oh how nice for her.
+During a recent visit to a relative’s home, I was shown a newspaper article featuring a woman who had “come through” her cancer “journey” and was calling her whole ordeal a gift.
+Regrettably, I copped out a bit simply smiled, nodded, read the article and said something like, oh how nice for her.

 Calling cancer a gift makes a nice feature story for a magazine or a newspaper article, but it’s not reality – at least it’s not mine.

 Perhaps it’s all just semantics, but as I say over and over again, words matter.
 They matter a great deal.

 I will never ever be calling cancer a gift.
 Such words will not be coming from my lips.